Archive for January, 2009

 Actress 2

 Sure.
 That’s so funny.
-I’m in a play right now and I have to cry every night and I’m crying so much that we’re going through a ton of TISSUE.
+I’m in a play RIGHT NOW and I have to cry every night and I’m crying so much that we’re going through a ton of TISSUES!

 Actress 1